KxSystems/docs/docs/wp/websockets/index.md

 server-side and client-side methods.
 Both of these methods have their benefits and drawbacks so it is important to consider the application infrastructure when deciding which method will be most suitable.
-Serialising data across the connection is easy to achieve using the `-8!` and `-9!` functions on the kdb+ server and the `c.js` code provided by KX on the JavaScript client.
+Serializing data across the connection is easy to achieve using the `-8!` and `-9!` functions on the kdb+ server and the `c.js` code provided by KX on the JavaScript client.
 Alternatively, the kdb+ `.j.j` and `.j.k` functions can be used in conjunction with a browser’s native JSON parser